Distributed renewable energy system

 Omnidirectional vertical-axis wind turbine.

-The Wind Driver VAWT Smart vertical-axis wind turbine delivers distributed renewable energy generation with wind-direction-independent energy harvesting and a 1.2 m/s (4.3 km/h) cut-in speed - combinable with photovoltaic hybrid systems across a 1-10 kW rated output range.
+The Wind Driver VAWT Smart vertical-axis wind turbine delivers distributed renewable energy generation with wind-direction-independent energy harvesting and a 1.2 m/s (4.3 km/h) cut-in speed - combinable with a photovoltaic system across a 1–10 kW rated output range.

 Energy transition